SFDO-Community-Sprints/Welcome/README.md

 # Welcome Github Scribes & Development Contributors!

 **What is a Github Scribe?** A Github Scribe is a single member of a project team responsible for keeping the project repository up-to-date for the duration of the Sprint.
-Your Project Team Leaders will identify a Scribe on Day 1 of the Sprint.
+Project Maintainers will identify a Scribe on Day 1 of the Sprint.

 **What is a Development Contributor?** A Development Contributor is any member of a project team responsible for active development for the duration of the Sprint.
-Your Project Team Leaders will identify Development Contributors on Day 1 of the Sprint.
+Project Maintainers will identify Development Contributors on Day 1 of the Sprint.

 If you've been identified as a Github Scribe OR a Development Contributor please follow [these steps](https://salesforce.quip.com/IxfrAoa4wTpX#edIACAY2KZF) to request Write access.